 Is it super discreet?
 No, not really.
 The Flash II pocket clip is deep carry, which is awesome, and whilst the bead blasting doesn’t scream “LOOK AT ME,” it does stand out quite a bit.
 I imagine people on the street may think it’s a pen of some kind, though.

 No choil.
 Not an issue for me on knives like the Recon 1 because it’s a literal tank, but on this?
 Eek.
 I don’t dare do anything too heavy-duty with this knife, and I think with good reason.
 In January, I commented about the garbage lock somewhere on the blog, and one of my readers (who didn’t have the same experience) questioned it as if I was blowing the blade play out of proportion.
-I took a video where you can clearly hear the rattling of the lock.
 The sheer amount of blade play is actually unbelievable.

 Saber grip is natural.
 As I’ve mentioned, the tapering to the butt and general lack of meatiness did create hotspots with sufficient torque, but all in all, I think it was decent.
 No the best, but certainly not the worst.
 I read some reviews that mention the ergonomics being less than optimal, and I think the size of your hands will have a lot to say on the matter.